mmiakashs/mmiakashs.github.io/index.md

 ---
 [News & Updates](#updates)

-I am Md Mofijul Islam, Applied Scientist II and Tech Lead at the AWS GenAI.
-I lead customer-centric research projects by advancing research in generative AI, large language models (LLM), code generation, multi-agent systems, and multimodal learning.
+I am Md Mofijul Islam, Tech Lead and Senior Applied Scientist at AWS GenAI.
+I lead research on multi-agent reasoning, post-training and finetuning of multimodal large language models (LLMs), synthetic data generation, code generation, and agents reasoning.

-My research interest broadly lies at the intersection of Multimodal and Multi-Task Learning, Multimodal LLM, Self-Supervised Learning, Generative AI, and Human-Centered AI.
+My research interest broadly lies at the intersection of Multi-Agent Reasoning, Post-Training/Finetuning Multimodal LLMs, Synthetic Data Generation, Multitask Learning, Code Generation, and Human-Centered AI.
 I also explore human/animal multisensory systems from a neuroscience perspective to design multimodal learning approaches.

+I serve as an **Area Chair** for **ICLR-2026**, **ICML-2026**, **NeurIPS-2026**, and **InterSpeech-2026**.
+I am also the Research Liaison Lead of the Amazon-UCLA Science Hub, a Graduate Research Mentor (Johns Hopkins University), an Associate AWS Speaker, and a member of the Amazon Research Award Review Panel.

 I completed my Ph.D. at the University of Virginia (Thesis: Multimodal and Multitask Representation Learning for Perceiving Human Behavior and Embodied).
 I was an ESE-UVA Bicentennial Fellow (2019-2020).
 I worked at the [Link Lab](https://engineering.virginia.edu/link-lab-0) with [Prof. Tariq Iqbal](http://www.tiqbal.com/).
 Previously, I worked as a Lecturer at the [Department of Computer Science and Engineering, University of Dhaka](http://cse.du.ac.bd/).
 I completed my M.S. and B.Sc(Hons) in Computer Science and Engineering from the [Department of Computer Science and Engineering, University of Dhaka](http://cse.du.ac.bd/).